-While the primary goal of the verification test was to determine the total arsenic removal, the verification test also emphasized the collection of data for dissolved arsenic, arsenic (III) and arsenic (V) present in the feed water.
+While the primary goal of the verification test was to determine the total arsenic rejection/removal, the verification test also emphasized the collection of data for dissolved arsenic, arsenic (III) and arsenic (V) present in the feed water.
 RO membrane technology is normally utilized to remove contaminants that are dissolved in water as opposed to being used as a filtration device for particulate material.
 While RO membranes can effectively remove particulate from a water stream, particulate matter is actually a potential problem to membrane systems of this type.
 The particulate can foul the membrane, which will cause frequent cleaning cycles and high maintenance cost.
 The removal of particulate contaminants is generally better achieved using other filtration technology.
-In fact it is typically recommended that a filter of some type be placed in front of the RO membrane system to remove particulates prior to treatment by the membrane module.
+In fact, it is typically recommended that a filter of some type be placed in front of the RO membrane system to remove particulates prior to treatment by the membrane module.
 In the test system a 5 μ cartridge filter was used ahead of the membrane module.
 The cartridge filter was changed every two days at the beginning of the test and daily beginning on April 2 for the remaining 16 days of the 34-day test period.

+All of the samples for feedwater chemical analyses, except for turbidity, were collected after the cartridge filters.
 The cartridge filters may have removed some portion of the insoluble arsenic present in the water during periods of high turbidity.
 Elevated turbidity was measured on two occasions and one of the events partially plugged the cartridge filters.
 However, the actual amount of arsenic that may have been removed by the prefilter appears to be small to negligible.
-The feedwater total arsenic measured during the verification period averaged $65\mu g/L$, while the average total arsenic in the raw water measured over the period 1980-1999 was $66\mu g/L$.
-Also, on one occasion (March 20), turbidity was monitored before and after the prefilter, with the raw water showing a turbidity of 1.00 to 1.23 NTU and the feedwater after the prefilter was measured as 1.44 NTU.
-While data was not routinely collected before and after the prefilter, this information would indicate that the prefilter only removed material during high level spikes of suspended solids.
+The feedwater total arsenic measured during the verification period averaged 60 μ g/L, while the average total arsenic in the raw water measured over the period 1980-1999 was 66 μ g/L. Also, on one occasion (March 20), turbidity was monitored before and after the prefilter, with the raw water showing a turbidity of 1.00 to 1.23 NTU and the feedwater after the prefilter was measured as 1.44 NTU.
+While data was not routinely collected before and after the prefilter, this information would indicate that the prefilter only removed material during high-level spikes of suspended solids.
+The prefilter was sized to remove material greater than 5 micron in size.
 On typical operating days the prefilter would not appear to have had a significant impact on the feedwater water quality concentrations.